datasnap-io/datasnap-iOS-sdk/README.md

 * Uncompress Datasnap.framework-*.zip wherever you like to keep libraries
 * Drag the Datasnap.framework file into your Xcode project file.
-* Ensure Datasnap.framework is included in your Target -> General -> Linked Frameworks and Libraries ** If it is not, delete the Datasnap.framework file from the Xcode project and use the + sign under Linked Frameworks and Libraries to add the Datasnap.framework file directly
+* Ensure Datasnap.framework is included in your Target -> General -> Linked Frameworks and Libraries ⋅⋅* If it is not included, delete the Datasnap.framework file from the Xcode project and use the + sign under Linked Frameworks and Libraries to add the Datasnap.framework file directly

 ![Add a framework from the General menu in Xcode 7.2.1](https://github.com/datasnap-io/datasnap-ios-sdk/blob/readme/readme_images/linkedFramework.png "Adding a framework in Xcode 7.2.1")

-** Choose 'Add Other...' and select Datasnap.framework
+⋅⋅* Choose 'Add Other...' and select Datasnap.framework

 ![Choose Add Other from the Linked Framework Pop Up in Xcode 7.2.1](https://github.com/datasnap-io/datasnap-ios-sdk/blob/readme/readme_images/addFramework.png "Adding a framework in Xcode 7.2.1")